Getting started with podcasting

 Expand All

-For anyone involved in podcasting at Oxford, we recommend this online training session run by University of Oxford IT Services: Digital Media Skills Toolkit course.
+For anyone involved in podcasting at Oxford, we recommend these beginner courses run by IT Services:

 You can also download the free Steeple Podcasting Booklet PDF which offers more detailed information and guidance.